 We also intend to obtain additional equity or debt financing arrangements.
-The incurrence of indebtedness would result in increased fixed obligations and could result in operating covenants that would restrict our operations.
+The incurrence of indebtedness would result in the increased of fixed obligations and could result in operating covenants that would restrict our operations.
 There can be no assurance that financing will be available in amounts or on terms acceptable to us, if at all.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business and Industry-We may need additional capital to pursue our business objectives and respond to business opportunities, challenges or unforeseen circumstances, and financing may not be available on terms acceptable to us, or at all."

-Additionally, the potential worsening global economic conditions and the recent disruptions to, and volatility in, financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic may adversely impact our ability to raise the financing.
+Additionally, the disruptions to, and volatility in, financial markets in the United States and the worsening of global economy resulting from the ongoing COVID-19 pandemic adversely impacted our ability to raise the financing.
 If cash resources are insufficient to satisfy our on-going cash requirements, we will need to scale back our operations.